-For brevity, Wanguard Sensor is sometimes referred to as the Sensor, Wanguard Filter as the Filter, and Wanguard Console as the Console.
+For the sake of brevity, Wanguard Sensor is sometimes referred to as Sensor, Wanguard Filter as Filter, and Wanguard Console as Console.

 Choosing a Method of Traffic Monitoring and DDoS Detection

 This chapter describes the traffic monitoring technologies supported by Wanguard Sensor.